Brown dog plays with a red white and blue toy

 Image courtesy of Hannah Brehaut, CDBC, CCUI, CPDT-KA, LSHS-C

 Pattern Games are activities that help dogs learn specific skills.
 Some games help your dog move from point to point, some help your dog to relax, and others teach them to notice things around them.
 The main goal of Pattern Games is to help your dog process their environment and give them a set of behaviors to follow.
 This can be very helpful for dogs who get overstimulated, anxious or have trouble focusing in difficult situations.
 These games can also help your dog process new or exciting things, such as other dogs, cats, delivery trucks, or kids.
 Pattern Games also build confidence by giving your dog a chance to succeed in areas where they may have struggled before.
-The best resource on Pattern Games is Leslie McDevitt’s Control Unleashed book series.
+One of the best resource on Pattern Games is Leslie McDevitt’s Control Unleashed book series.

 You can teach Pattern Games almost anywhere, but it is best to start in a quiet, distraction-free space, especially if the caregiver is also learning.
 Start somewhere familiar where your dog feels relaxed and comfortable.
 Accepting treats shows that your dog is comfortable and engaged.
 Eating is part of the game and a behavior of its own.
 For example, licking peanut butter off a lick mat can be soothing as well as reinforcing the game.
 When learning Pattern Games, your dog should have the freedom to “opt-in” or “opt-out.”
 The game should be something your dog does voluntarily.
 Most games do not require cues, but you can use a word or click to mark a certain behavior.